cybercog/laravel-ownership/README.md

 Laravel Ownership allows model to have strict owner model type (`HasOwner` trait) or use polymorphic relation (`HasMorphOwner` trait).

-Strict ownership is useful when model can belongs to only one model type.
+Strict ownership is useful when model can belong to only one model type.
 Attempt to set owner of not defined model type will throw an exception `InvalidOwnerType`.
 *Example: Only users allowed to create posts.*

-Polymorphic ownership is useful when model can belongs to owners of different types.
+Polymorphic ownership is useful when model can belong to owners of different types.
 *Example: Users and Organizations can upload applications to marketplace.*

 ### Prepare owner model